Read time 4 minutes

 - Now, try to login to SQL with these credentials, and if it opens, then the password is reset.

-Note: It will create a temporary password using which you can log in to your SQL Server account, and then you are required to reset the password from SQL Server Management Studio interface.
+Note: It will create a temporary password using which you can log in to your SQL Server account, and then you are required to reset the password.

 - If ‘Windows Authentication’ is not enabled

-If your SQL Server does not have Windows Authentication enabled in it already and it requires log in details to open the SQL Server account, here you can utilize Command Prompt to set the new password for the SQL Server account.
+If your SQL Server does not have Windows Authentication enabled already and requires log in details to open the SQL Server account, you can utilize Command Prompt to set the new password for the SQL Server account.
 Let us know the steps to do it.

 - Type Command Prompt in the search box at the Start Menu of your system.

 - Right-click on the application icon and choose the Run as administrator option.
 Click Yes to confirm.
 It will run the Command Prompt application with administrator rights.